PankratzLab/ExomeDepthExample/README.md

 3. Install openxlsx
 	- `install.packages("openxlsx")`
-4. Adopt exomeDepthRelated.R to correct paths, and then run
+4. Adopt exomeDepthRelated.R to correct paths, and then run the script